 Today’s game is famous because it was the introduction of one of the greatest chess players into the world elite.
-The game had the impressive name of “Game of the Century” and was played in New York, 1956.
+The game received the impressive name of “Game of the Century”.
+It took place in New York, 1956.
 Donald Byrne, playing White, faced Bobby Fischer in round 8 of the “Third Rosenwald Trophy”.

-It is worth to mention that Fischer had a modest score in that tournament, but his victory over D.Byrne appeared in all chess publications on that time.
+It is worth mentioning that Fischer had a modest score in that tournament, but his victory over D.Byrne appeared in all chess publications at that time.
 Moreover, Fischer was 13 and this tournament was the first time he played against the best American chess players.